-Stretching for 30 minutes before participating in sports in growing children can prevent injury.
+Stretching for 30 minutes before participating in sports can help prevent injury in growing children.

-The physicians at Medical City Children’s Orthopedic and Spine Specialists take care of all types of sports-related injuries including Spondylolisthesis.
-In case of an injury, we can see your child right away.
-You never have to wait long for an appointment.
+The physicians at Medical City Children’s Orthopedic and Spine Specialists take care of all types of sports-related injuries, including spondylolisthesis.
+In case of an injury, we can see your child right away, and you never have to wait long for an appointment.
 With convenient locations in Dallas, Frisco and McKinney, we are never far away.

-An X-ray of the lower back can show a vertebra out of place; however, the more detailed images of a computed tomography (CT) scan or a magnetic resonance imaging (MRI) scan may be needed to more clearly see the bones and nerves involved.
+X-ray imaging of the lower back can show if a vertebra is out of place.
+However, the physician may order additional tests, such as a computed tomography (CT) or magnetic resonance imaging (MRI) scan, to see if any nerves or other soft tissues are involved in the injury.

 Spondylolisthesis is becoming more common among teenagers

-“With spondylolisthesis, when the vertebra slips before the age of ten, it is more likely to be a big slip as teenagers.
-At Medical City Children’s Orthopedic and Spine Specialists, our board-certified physicians are especially trained in spinal injuries and specifically treat children and adolescents, so we understand the complexities of growth plates for children’s growing bones.”
+“With spondylolisthesis, when the vertebra slips before the age of 10, it is more likely to be a big slip as teenagers.
+At Medical City Children’s Orthopedic and Spine Specialists, our board-certified physicians are specially trained in spinal injuries and specifically treat children and adolescents, so we understand the complexities of growth plates for children’s growing bones.”
 Shyam Kishan, MD

 Call 214-556-0590 to make an appointment.

 Comprehensive services for children from birth through adolescence at three convenient locations: Dallas, Frisco and McKinney.